tigerhawkvok/asm-mammal-database/README.md

 If you create a user, an exisiting superuser will need to authorize your access. **You will not be able to log in or access the admin interface until this occurs**.

 If you log in to another device / location, all other session credentials will be invalidated.
-[This occurs at API-level](https://github.com/tigerhawkvok/blob/master/asm-mammal-database/admin_api.php#L43-L48), and may require a re-login if your network location changes.
+[This occurs at the authentication level](https://github.com/tigerhawkvok/asm-mammal-database/blob/v1.3.9/admin/handlers/login_functions.php#L1856-L1869), and may require a re-login if your network location changes.